Recipe: Weeknight Coq au Vin

-These brisk spring days can be really confusing for a cook.
-On the one hand, we’re psyched for salads and iced coffee, but then there are days, like a few Wednesdays ago, when it’s pouring rain and you’re freezing.
-Enter my Coq au Vin (chicken stewed in wine).
+These swing of the weather can be really confusing for a cook.
+On the one hand, we’re psyched for salads and iced coffee, but then there are days when it’s pouring rain and you’re freezing.
+Enter: coq au vin (chicken stewed in wine).

-On that chilly day, I happened to have enough ingredients to pass for a classic Coq au Vin — chicken thighs, dried porcini mushrooms, a red onion, pancetta, and red wine.
+On those chilly days, I scour my pantry for enough of the ingredients to make a dish that passes for a classic coq au vin — chicken thighs, dried porcini mushrooms, a red onion, pancetta, and red wine.
 What I didn’t have was time.

 Is it the French name that makes people, myself included, think the dish is going to take all day?
 It won’t.
-Though some time is usually taken up doing things like blanching the bacon, skimming the fat, and reducing the sauce, I pushed things a bit.
-In just over thirty minutes, dinner was served.
+Although some time is usually taken up doing things like blanching the bacon, skimming the fat, and reducing the sauce, I pushed things a bit.
+In just over 30 minutes dinner was served.
 Much of that time is when the dish is simmering, so you can set the table, start a load of laundry, read a New Yorker article, or just stare into space.